Bus Accident Claims – How Much Compensation Can I Claim?

 • You were owed a duty of care

-• This duty of care was breached
+• This duty of care was breached (by a bus driver or another road user)

 • You sustained harm as a result.

-Additionally, when making London bus accident claims, or any accident on a bus claim, you must have evidence to support your case.
+When making London bus accident claims, or any accident on a bus claim, you must have evidence to support your case.
 We’ll discuss this in the next few sections.

-If you’re wondering what you could receive in compensation, you could use a road traffic accident calculator to give you an idea of what compensation you might receive for injuries such as a broken bone or harm to your mental health.
-However, they aren’t always accurate.
-As such, we have explored the different resources a solicitor may be use to accurately calculate the value of your claim and provided guidance on what your settlement could comprise.
+If you’re wondering what you could receive in bus accident compensation, you could use a road traffic accident calculator to give you an idea of what compensation you might receive for injuries such as a broken bone or harm to your mental health.

 After you have finished this guide, you might be interested in speaking to our team about taking the next steps to getting a bus injury payout.
 Our advisors can offer a free consultation of your claim.
 Call for more information.